-The standard for cashing in a winning sports ticket is you get 120 days to do it after the event is over.
-If that time passes it becomes void.
-It is important you be careful with your ticket as it is the same thing as carrying cash.
-If you lose it, and do not know the transaction number for your bet there is nothing the sportsbook can do for you.
+The standard rules for cashing in a winning sports betting ticket is that you have 120 days to do it after the event has ended.
+If that time passes the ticket becomes void.
+It is important that you are careful with your ticket, as it is the same thing as carrying cash.
+If you lose it and do not know the transaction number for your bet, there is nothing the sportsbook can do for you.
 Anyone can find it and collect.

 As will be the case with many winning sports tickets, the bettor is a tourist and not in town to collect.
 If you know you are not going to return to Vegas within 120 days, or you just don’t feel like waiting to go back, you have the option of mailing your ticket to the sportsbook and you will receive a check within a few weeks.